spacelufter/osc-sonic-pi-webapp/SONIC_PI_README.md

 - Check the Sonic Pi log panel for error messages
 - Verify that the WebSocket server is running (`npm run server`)
 - Make sure the ports match (the server should send to port 4561)
+- If loops don't stop properly, you may need to restart Sonic Pi

 ## Advanced Usage